strimzi/strimzi.github.io/_posts/2020-03-06-introducing-mirrormaker2.md

 Different to the previous version of MirrorMaker, radically different, but different doesn't mean more complicated here.
 In fact, once you know the essentials, setting up is rather straightforward.

-Using Strimzi, you just need to work out how you want to configure a `KafkaMirrorMaker2` resource, which will define your MirrorMaker 2.0 deployment.
+Using Strimzi, you just need to work out how you want to configure a `KafkaMirrorMaker2` resource, which will define your Kafka Connect deployment and start running a set of MirrorMaker 2.0 connectors.
 We'll look a bit more at configuring the `KafkaMirrorMaker2` resource later on.

 First, something you'll be keen to know.